shhyou/vm14hw2/report/report.md

     enough memory to run.

-After booting up the host/guest virtual machine, we checked for its `cpuinfo` and happliy found that our virtual machines are indeed working.
+After booting up the host/guest virtual machine, we checked for its `cpuinfo` and happliy found that our virtual machines were indeed working.

 ![cpuinfo](./cpuinfo.jpg)